 Swim England Open Water Awards are available for ages 8 plus and provide opportunities for teachers and coaches to add variety to their pool sessions, help assess skills and provide structure for induction.

-There are two blended British Level 2 Open Water Swimming Coach courses in the South West in 2019.
+There were two blended British Level 2 Open Water Swimming Coach courses in the South West in 2019.
 View details.

-Your help in sharing details of events and courses within your club and networks is appreciated.
+Your help in sharing details of events and courses within your club and networks is always appreciated.

 Swim England South West are collating a list of Open Water Coaches in the Region.
 If you are one or have any within your club, please can you email Virginia Hill (firstname.lastname@example.org) with names, club and qualification.

 Click in-video icon and select a particular to view from the playlist of the World Open Water Swimming Association (WOWSA) conference, part of its Open Water Swimming Coaches Education Program for pool swimming coaches, triathlete coaches, masters swimming coaches, fitness coaches, endurance sports coaches and multi-sport coaches.

 View details of the WOWSA Open Water Swimming Coaches Certification Program.

 On 23 Mar 2021, Swim England launched a series of free webinars focusing on outdoor swimming!
 The sessions will aim to inspire and engage those interested in swimming outdoors or returning to the activity.
 Find out more information about the series including dates, topics and how to book a place here.
 The launch of the series was so popular that the webinars sold out in just one day!
 However, due to the high demand, additional places are now available on all three sessions.
 There are two topics on offer.
 The Introduction to Outdoor Swimming will run twice – please don’t book onto both sessions.

 Video: How open water swimming can improve mental health.

 Download Triathlon England's 'Organised Open Water Swimming' resource developed with guidance from the Amateur Swimming Association to establish and develop safer venues to support mass participation.